How Did New Atheism Fail So Miserably?

 I could be misreading the article.
 The article could be wrong.
 But I don’t think so.
 This is my intuitive feeling of what was wrong with New Atheism as well.
 It wasn’t that they were wrong.
 Just that they were right in a loud, boring, and pointless way.

 A charitable reading: New Atheists weren’t reaching their intellectual opponents.
 They were coming into educated urban liberal spaces, saying things that educated urban liberals already believed, and demanding social credit for it.
 Even though 46% of America is creationist, zero percent of my hundred-or-so friends are.
-If New Atheists were preaching evolution in my social circle, they were wasting their time.
+If New Atheists were preaching evolution in social circles like mine, they were wasting their time.

 This seems like an accurate criticism of New Atheism, one that earns them all the condescension they have since received.
 But the New Atheist still ought to feel betrayed.
 Why isn’t this an equally correct criticism of everything else?